nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 ~/Downloads/Build-BBB-Image.md
 ~/Desktop/TFTP-boot-BBB.md

 The [u-boot overview](https://wiki.st.com/stm32mpu/wiki/U-Boot_overview) on STs website is actually pretty good.
+There's also [Introduction to u-boot bootloader](https://github.com/e-ale/Slides/blob/master/u-boot/u-boot.pdf) by Marek Vasut, one of the maintainers.

 It's useful to know that you can script stuff to u-boot with Kermit.
 [Here's an example](https://www.emcraft.com/stm32f429discovery/loading-linux-images-over-uart) of a script that configures Kermit and loads an image using `loadb`.